pwintz/pwintz.github.io/_writing-tips/best-notation-is-no-notation.md

 ---

 As P.R.
 Halmos wrote, "the best notation is no notation."
-If you can avoid introducing a new symbol, then the text is often clear and the reader has one less thing to remember.
+If you can avoid introducing a new symbol, then the text is often more clear and the reader has one less thing to remember.
 A rule of thumb is to never use a letter only once.
 Consider the following definition: